PaloAltoNetworks/panos.pan.dev/docs/panos_tutorials_rule_hit_count.md

 The above use cases justify the need for a programmatic way of extracting runtime data points (the rule hit count in this case) from the PAN-OS device.

-A network security operations enginer might be used to use the device's CLI (PAN-OS CLI in this case) to access that data.
+A network security operations engineer might be accustomed to using the device's CLI (PAN-OS CLI in this case) to access that data.
 The following is an example of CLI command displaying the rule hit count on a Palo Alto Networks firewall.

 ```text
 xhoms@PA-220> show rule-hit-count vsys vsys-name vsys1 rule-base security rules all